Do Go On - 319 - Vincent Gigante, The Oddfather

 That was one of the things.

-But he was in and out of court as his lawyer
+But he was in and out of quarters.

-But oh, my God, as you say it out loud.
+But oh, my God, you say that out last.

 Judge Eugene H. Nickerson.